wp-plugins/quicksand-jquery-post-filter/readme.txt

 == Description ==

 Filter posts by their categories using the Quicksand jQuery filter plugin on any page.
-You can select the categories you want to use in the admin area and limit the amount of posts to show.
-This plugin shows the thumbnail of the post if one has beens set as well as a linked post title.
+You can select the categories you want to use in the admin area, choose to show post thumbs or titles.
+Works will with other jQuery effects such as Overlays and Lightboxes (not included in this plugin).

 Demo at http://www.developingtheweb.co.uk/plugins/quicksand-wordpress-plugin/